oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Delivers directly to S3 first
       - Firehose then runs a Redshift COPY command
       - Can optionally transform your data, using Lambda, before delivering it to its destination
-    - **Firehose to Elasticsearch Cluster**
+    - **Firehose to Opensearch Cluster**
-      - Firehose delivers directly to Elasticsearch cluster
+      - Firehose delivers directly to Opensearch cluster
       - Can optionally backup to S3 concurrently
     - **Firehose to Splunk**
       - Firehose delivers directly to Splunk instance